Skip to main content

 const search = async (query, options) => {

-const changes = await database.changes(clock)
+const changes = await ledger.changes(clock)

 clock = changes.clock